yksolanki9/ng-list-utils/README.md

 ## Setup

 - Clone the github repository in your local machine using `git clone https://github.com/yksolanki9/ng-list-utils`
-- Open the terminal and navigate to the project directory using `cd ng-list utils`
+- Open the terminal and navigate to the project directory using `cd ng-list-utils`
 - Install the required dependencies using `npm i`
 - Start the development server by running `npm start`
 - Open your web browser and visit `localhost:4200` to access the project.
 The application will automatically reload if you change any of the source files.